123000001212/backdoor-toolbox/README.md

 This is a fork adding MNIST dataset to the original [backdoor-toolbox](https://github.com/vtu81/backdoor-toolbox) repository.
 Note that we transform MNIST images to 3\*32\*32 from 1\*28\*28 in preprocessing procedure.

+Note: Only "badnet" attack and "NC" defense is tested, I'm not sure if other attack and defenses is able to run.

 ## USAGE

 ```